 Novice Amateur & Novice Youth To compete in the Novice classes the member must apply annually to the AQHA for Novice status in the discipline they are eligible to compete in.

 Novice Horse For a horse to compete in Novice classes, the owner of the horse must apply annually to the AQHA for Novice status in the discipline they are eligible to compete in.

 To gain points at other approved AQHA Shows

-Amateur and Youth The Youth or Amateur must be financial members and the Amateur must hold a current Amateur Permit.
+Amateur/Select Must be financial members of the AQHA and the Amateur/Select must hold a current Amateur/Select Permit.

 Horses exhibited must be registered in a financial membership.